bandlab/Guide/getting_started.md

 ## About the Chew Guide

 Use the Chew Guide to get started on Chew.
-It'll help you create your first Show, set up an encoder and more.
+It'll help you create your first show, set up an encoder and more.

 ### 1. [FAQ](http://chew.tv/guide/faq)